 Students enrolled in allied health programs are required to wear the standard medical uniform and shoes with a closed heel and toe as described in the school's dress code policy.
+Uniforms are not included in the tuition price and should be ordered as soon as possible after acceptance into the program.
 Students should review the established dress and appearance guidelines for details.
 This information will be available upon enrollment.